 Built atop a tall rock that overlooks the entire city, Edinburgh Castle is one of the Scottish capital’s must-sees.
-A visit to its grounds is the best way to delve into Scotland’s history as well as catch breathtaking views to Edinburgh’s New Town.
+A visit to its grounds is the best way to delve into Scotland’s history as well as catch breathtaking views of Edinburgh’s New Town.
 Thus, joining this self-guided tour is a must!

 Climb Arthur’s Seat

 Edinburgh is home to a cluster of hills, the highest of which is named Arthur’s Seat.
 The latter is in essence a dormant volcano.
 Climbing to the top of Arthur’s Seat is totally worth the effort for the spectacular views of Edinburgh and beyond that you can enjoy once there.
 Although Arthur’s Seat rises about 250m above the city, the climb is not that strenuous, therefore you should definitely give it a go.

 The Royal Mile is the main street that goes through the heart of Edinburgh’s Old Town.
 As its name suggests, this gorgeous street connects two landmarks that are central to the royal history of Scotland: Edinburgh Castle and Holyrood Palace.
 The street is lined with stunning architecture while there are countless pretty cafes, pubs, and attractions along the way that will keep you busy for quite a few hours.